thiagocapuano/waves-documentation/en/ride/about-ride.md

 RIDE was created in 2018.
 The [white paper](https://wavesplatform.com/files/docs/white_paper_waves_smart_contracts.pdf) of the language was published at that time also.

 It would have been quite difficult to take some existing programming language as the basis and tailor it to our needs.
-That's why we decided to create a new language from scratch, making it fast (RIDE scripts should not load the network) and reliable (RIDE is a language with [strong](https://en.wikipedia.org/wiki/Strong_and_weak_typing) [static typing](https://en.wikipedia.org/wiki/Type_system#Static_type_checking)).
+That's why we decided to create a new language from scratch, making it fast (RIDE scripts do not load the network) and reliable (RIDE is a language with [strong](https://en.wikipedia.org/wiki/Strong_and_weak_typing) [static typing](https://en.wikipedia.org/wiki/Type_system#Static_type_checking)).

 ## Lack of Turing completeness